Logothash method

 Questions about security

-If you have comments, or concerns, about the security of this method, a public discussion can be found here: crypto.stackexchange.com
+If you have comments or concerns about the security of this method, a public discussion can be found here: crypto.stackexchange.com

 Have suggestions or found a bug?
 Contact us at: [email protected]